zahes1/Definition-Helper/README.md

-# Definition-Helper
+# Definition Helper
-Program to help study word/definition pairs and quiz you on them.
-Can also save presets onto computer.
+This program allows you to enter word/definition pairs and quiz yourself on them repeatly, giving you a score on how many you got right on the first try.
+It also comes with a preset menu which you can save/load/delete presets from a file saved on your computer.